dev-zayn/Dell-Inspiron-5570-Hackintosh-Opencore-Monterey-0.8.5/README.md

 * If you are having trouble  with sleep mode Rest NVRAM.

 # Issues
-* Wifi & bluetooth due to there is no kext for Qualcomm board.
+* Wifi & bluetooth for Qualcomm board only.

 # SMBIOS
 Use GenSMBIOS to set your device Serial Number & Model.It's recomended to select `MacBookPro15,3` model.